-Ilitch calls WSU biz school ‘biggest deal of my life’
+Ilitch calls new WSU business school to be named for him ‘biggest deal of my life’

 A new Wayne State University business school named after Mike Ilitch was approved by its governing board Friday, a feat the billionaire says he regards as “the biggest deal of my life.”